View CYNTHIA JOHNSON's Obituary on Progress-Index.com and share memories

 |

-Cynthia M. Johnson of Petersburg Virginia entered into eternal rest Friday, May 15, 2020 at Southside Regional Medical Center Petersburg Virginia.
+Mrs. Cynthia Johnson of 139 S. Old Church St. Petersburg Virginia entered into eternal rest on Friday, May 15, 2020, at Southside Regional Medical Center Petersburg Virginia.

+She was born June 14, 1949, in Lumberton, N.C.; to the late Leamon Jones and Edna Hill Jones.

+Cynthia was known as "CJ"or "Cyn" and lived in Hopewell Virginia also.
+She liked puzzle books and drinking her beer on occasions.
+She was a former employee at Western Sizzling and Shoneys in Hopewell Va.; She was very nice and she had many friends.